CommunistMountain/BalanceModFork/README_new.md

         <li>Hull Repair Drone: Cost from 85 to 40.
 Power requirement from 2 to 1.
 Drone Recovery Arm no longer retrieves it if you jump while it is repairing.</li>
         <li>System Repair Drone: Cost from 30 to 20.</li>
         <li>Anti-Personnel Drone: Power requirement from 2 to 1.</li>
         <li>Boarding Drone: Rarity from 4 to 2, cost from 70 to 30.
-1 drone part will be retrieved at the end of combat if it is not destroyed. (todo BOARDER_RECOVERY for all ships.
-TODO 2 test if it retrieves at the end of fight (correct) or when jumping (wrong))</li>
+1 drone part will be retrieved at the end of combat if it is not destroyed.</li>
         <li>Ion Intruder Drone: Rarity from 4 to 2, cost from 65 to 40.
 1 drone part will be retrieved at the end of combat if it is not destroyed.</li>
     </ol>
     <li>AUGMENTS:</li>
     <ol>
-        <li>(TODO for all new rarity 0 augments, check that they are not present in any augment list, or if they are, check that it's OK to leave them there.
-If not, DELETE.)</li>
         <li>Almost all ship types now have hidden augments (don't take up slots, but are unsellable) that are now unavailable in stores and random rewards, but can be obtained from events.
 All other augments are removed from ships, except Long-Ranged Scanners.
 The consequences of these changes are listed under subpoints:</li>
         <ol>
             <li>Kestrel Cruisers: added hidden Advanced FTL Navigation (which now includes the effects of FTL Jammer and FTL Recharge Booster).</li>